 SERVING SUGGESTIONS

-Traditionally these beans are served as a side dish with fried pork and boiled potatoes, but one of our family’s favorite ways to eat these delicious pinto beans is with a simple fried egg and mashed potatoes.
+Traditionally, these beans are served as a side dish with fried pork and boiled potatoes, but one of our family’s favorite ways to eat these delicious beans is with a simple fried egg and mashed potatoes.
+They are also frequently served at Christmas as part of the traditional Swedish Julbord.

 As a main course – Place your finished brown beans in a casserole dish, top with mashed potatoes and mozzarella, and place in the oven for 15-20 minutes.
 This main dish is comfort food Swedish style!